DataTalksClub/datatalksclub.github.io/events.md

 <li class="conference">Conference &ndash; bigger events with multipe talks, both webinar-type talks and podcast-type talks</li>
 </ul>

+> 📅 <b>Pro tip</b>: you can also subscribe to [our Google calendar](https://calendar.google.com/calendar/?cid=ZjhxaWRqbnEwamhzY3A4ODA5azFlZ2hzNjBAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ){:target="_blank"}
+to get notified about all our events (subscribing works from desktop only).

 {% assign upcoming = site.data.events
   | where_exp: "event", "event.draft != true"